-In 1983, ten years after the Forest City Gallery was founded, my mother and her partner/artist Ron Benner and jazz musician Eric Stach founded the Embassy Cultural House (1983-1990) located in the restaurant portion of the Embassy Hotel at 732 Dundas Street in London East.
-The Embassy Hotel was run by my aunt, Helen Haller, and her then husband Egon and sons, Tyson and Warren, who had taken over the family business which had originally been founded by my grandfather, Alex Hassan.
-The inspiration for the Embassy Cultural House (ECH) came from a trip my mother and Ron had taken to Germany where they had seen informal art exhibitions, music concerts and other cultural events held in Kunsthaueser (arthouses).
+In 1983, ten years after the Forest City Gallery was founded, my mother and her partner/artist Ron Benner and jazz musician Eric Stach founded the Embassy Cultural House (1983-1990), located in the restaurant portion of the Embassy Hotel at 732 Dundas Street in London East.
+The Embassy Hotel was run by my aunt, Helen Haller, her then-husband Egon, and sons, Tyson and Warren.
+They had taken over the family business, initially founded by my grandfather, Alex Hassan.
+The Embassy Cultural House (ECH) inspiration came from a trip my mother and Ron had taken to Germany.
+They had seen informal art exhibitions, music concerts, and other cultural events held in Kunsthaueser (arthouses).
 Other artists who were members of the board included: Wyn Geleynse, Kim Moodie, Jean Spence, Janice Gurney, Doug Mitchell, Jennie White, Jean Hay, Debrann Eastabrook, and Gerard Pas.

 In 1986, my mother and Ron purchased an old window factory on Pall Mall Street in London, Ontario.
-The historic building was originally a horse stable, and after a year of renovations it was transformed into a five unit multi-purpose residential/artist space.
-It is worth noting that artists Tom Benner and Doug Mitchell, musicians Eric Stach, Frank Ridsdale and Gerry Collins, as well as artist Greg Curnoe's son Owen, were among the team that helped Ron and my mom with the renovation work.
-Over the years, there have been many residents and visitors to the building.
-However, throughout my high-school years the main tenants were musician/composer Gerry Collins, musician and visual artist Murray Favro, visual artist kerry ferris, and her son Alyosha Ferris and curator Marnie Fleming.
+The historic building was originally a horse stable, and after a year of renovations, it was transformed into a five-unit multi-purpose residential/artist space.
+It is worth noting that artists Tom Benner and Doug Mitchell, musicians Eric Stach, Frank Ridsdale, Gerry Collins, and artist Greg Curnoe's son Owen were among the team that helped Ron and my mom with the renovation work.
+Over the years, many residents and visitors have been to the building.
+However, throughout my high-school years, the main tenants were musician/composer Gerry Collins, musician and visual artist Murray Favro, visual artist kerry ferris , and her son Alyosha Ferris and curator Marnie Fleming.

 In 1992, I left London to study at Trent University in Peterborough, Ontario.
-Little did I know at the time that I was not just leaving London for university, but that I was in fact starting a journey that would take me around the world.
-The charitable art donations I have made over the last 15 years are from artworks received through acquisitions, art exchanges and gifts from the artists directly to my family.
+Little did I know that I was not just leaving London for university but that I was, in fact, starting a journey that would take me around the world.
+The charitable art donations I have made over the last 15 years are from artworks received through acquisitions, art exchanges, and gifts from the artists directly to my family.